scytail/Manageable/readme.md

 * `/content/role_whitelist`: A list of strings representing all the role names (below the bot's role on the guild) that the bot can add or remove from users that request them.
 * `/content/airlock_channel`: The string name of the guild channel that the bot will watch the `accept` command for.
 * `/content/airlock_release_role`: The string name of the guild role (which must be below the bot's role) that will be assigned to the user when calling the `accept` command.
+* `/content/cookie_hunt_hour_variance`: A two-item list of integers, with the first item being the minimum amount of hours to wait before dropping a cookie for the cookie hunt, and the second item being the maximum amount of hours to wait before dropping a cookie.
+* `/content/cookie_hunt_allowed_channels`: A list of all the text channel names that the bot can randomly select to drop a cookie into for the cookie hunt.